Home » Practice Areas » Sex Abuse » Workplace Sexual Abuse

 Therapy and medication can help, but many sex abuse survivors cannot afford these services.
 Their only hope is to recover financial compensation by filing a sex abuse lawsuit against the person or institution whose actions destroyed their lives.

 Louisiana does have resources to help if you or a loved one has been a victim of sexual assault or harassment.
-These include the Louisiana Foundation Against Sexual Assault, the New Orleans Family Justice Center and the National Sexual Assault Telephone Hotline at 800-656-4673.
+These include the Louisiana Foundation Against Sexual Assault, the New Orleans Family Justice Center, and the National Sexual Assault Telephone Hotline at 800-656-4673.

 Laws To Protect Sex Abuse Victims

-Several federal, state and local lawmakers have introduced or passed legislation to strengthen protections and penalties for sex abuse victims and perpetrators.
-Last June, Louisiana Gov. John Bel Edwards signed a law giving sex abuse victims more time to pursue their legal rights.
+Several federal, state, and local lawmakers have introduced or passed legislation to strengthen protections and penalties for sex abuse victims and perpetrators.
+Louisiana Gov. John Bel Edwards signed a law giving sex abuse victims more time to pursue their legal rights.
 Child sex abuse survivors can now sue their attackers at any age, whereas before, they couldn’t be older than 28.
 The bill also created a lookback window of three years for anyone wanting to sue for sex abuse, no matter how long ago it occurred.

 Louisiana passed two laws in 2019 designed to revamp state law and government policy on sexual harassment.
 The new measures prevent the state from keeping harassment victims silent while settling lawsuits and forcing perpetrators to settle claims with their own money rather than taxpayer dollars.